dominicgan/dominicgan.github.io/_posts/2015-04-02-The-Ride-Side.markdown

 image5:
 ---

-Corporate website for NPE Print Communication.
-WordPress CMS, design built on the Avada theme framework.
+Freelance project.
+Corporate website for The Ride Side, a snowboarding tour agency operating out of Singapore.

-Designed and developed the website in Wordpress using a template engine.
+Website powered by WordPress CMS and Avada Theme framework.